teweldemat/funcscript/docs/syntax.md

 ## JavaScript Binding
 FuncScript can delegate a value to embedded JavaScript by wrapping a snippet in a fenced block such as <code>```javascript ... ```</code>.
 The engine wraps that snippet in an immediately invoked function so that it runs inside an isolated scope and expects the function to `return` the value that should flow back into the FuncScript runtime.
 If you omit a `return` the JavaScript function resolves to `undefined`, which FuncScript normalizes to `null`, so always end the block by returning the final result.

-All bindings defined in the surrounding FuncScript scope are exposed as case-insensitive variables inside the JavaScript block, so you can reference them directly by name when calculating derived results to feed back into FuncScript:
+Bindings from the surrounding FuncScript scope are available in JavaScript in two ways:

+- When a binding name is a valid JavaScript identifier, it is exposed as a variable using the original FuncScript key casing.
+- A `provider` proxy is always available for case-insensitive lookup (and for non-identifier names) via `provider.someKey` / `provider["some-key"]`.

 ````funcscript
 {